Upcoming events

 About Sara:

-Nominating and Placement Chair, Sara Naddeo, has been with Junior League for the past 5 years.
+Sara Naddeo, has been with Junior League for the past 6 years.
 Currently living in Grand Blanc, Sara is a Speech Language Pathologist.
 She loves to read, travel, and hang out with friends and family.
 Her favorite color is green and she loves chocolate, pizza, and Mexican food.

 Why The Junior League?